hyperledger/iroha/CONTRIBUTING.md

 - Avoid tying your code to concrete data structures; `rustc` is smart enough to turn a `Vec<InstructionExpr>` into `impl IntoIterator<Item = InstructionExpr>` and vice versa when it needs to.

 Naming guidelines:

 - Use only full words in *public* structure, variable, method, trait, constant, and module names.
 However, abbreviations are allowed if:
     - The name is local (e.g. closure arguments).
     - The name is abbreviated by Rust convention (e.g. `len`, `typ`).
-  - The name is an accepted abbreviation (e.g. `tx`, `wsv` etc) TODO link glossary.
+    - The name is an accepted abbreviation (e.g. `tx`, `wsv`, etc.) TODO link glossary.
     - The full name would have been shadowed by a local variable (e.g. `msg <- message`).
     - The full name would have made the code cumbersome with more than 5-6 words in it (e.g. `WorldStateViewReceiverTrait -> WSVRecvTrait`).
 - If you change naming conventions, make sure that the new name that you've chosen is _much_ clearer than what we had before.

 Comment guidelines:

 - When writing non-doc comments, instead of describing *what* your function does, try to explain *why* it does something in a particular way.
 This will save you and the reviewer time.
-- You may leave `TODO` markers in code as long as you reference an issue that you created for it.
+- You may leave `TODO(#issue)` markers in code as long as you reference an issue that you created for it.
 Not creating an issue means it doesn't get merged.

 We use pinned dependencies.
 Follow these guidelines for versioning: